ghosind/go-otp/README.md

 - `NewTOTP(options...)` creates a TOTP instance
 - `Generate(secret []byte)` generates a code for the current time
 - `GenerateWithTime(t time.Time, secret []byte)` generates a code for a specific time
+- `GetURI(accountName, issuer string, secret []byte)` generates an otpauth URI for use with authenticator apps

 ### HOTP

 - `NewHOTP(options...)` creates a HOTP instance
 - `Generate(counter uint64, secret []byte)` generates a code for a given counter
+- `GetURI(accountName, issuer string, secret []byte, counter uint64)` generates an otpauth URI for use with authenticator apps

 ## Testing